 Tracking timing and time-zone problems in QueueMetrics

-It sometimes happens that a new QueueMetrics install has time-zone problems on a specified box.
+It sometimes happens that a new QueueMetrics install has time-zone problems on a specific server.
 Generally speaking, the local time for the QueueMetrics instance should be the same as your own local time, and so should be for the MySQL server and the Asterisk server it relies on.

 Small timing discrepancies can cause many problems, like calls not shown, wrong call duration and wait times on the realtime page, or even calls not showing at all on the realtime page.